 C.C.
 Daniel Chen

 In June 1998, Daniel Chen moved from his native Taiwan to the United States in pursuit of his passion for filmmaking.
 After completing his studies at UCLA, Daniel founded Rouge Productions LLC, a production company focused on providing unparalleled professional services to local and international clients.
-As filmmaking technology evolved, Daniel branched out into video game production, an expansion into animation, VFX, and 3D filming, that proved so successful it led to the formation of Rouge Mocap, a company that has provided motion caption services to Hollywood blockbusters such as Deadpool, Saban’s Power Rangers, and Spider-Man: Homecoming.
-Daniel continues to successfully bridge the Chinese and American film industries, while also working on a variety of other media, including a recent animation short for Taiwan’s National Palace Museum.
+As filmmaking technology evolved, Daniel branched out into video game production, an expansion into animation, VFX, and 3D filming that proved so successful he went on to produce motion capture sessions for Hollywood blockbusters such as Deadpool, and Saban’s Power Rangers, while simultaneously producing VFX for international projects like the Taiwanese feature, The Tag-Along.
+Though mostly focused on bridging the Chinese and American film industries, Daniel also works on a variety of other media, and most recently completed an animation short for Taiwan’s National Palace Museum.
 He is currently in development on both Chinese and American projects, and looks forward to continue telling stories that transcend cultural boundaries.

 Michael G. Cooney